 There was never any other evidence against Stephanie—no tell-tale threads or skin cells or blood samples, no witness to any assault on any child at any time.
 The exterminator saw and heard nothing alarming while he moved freely through the house.
 Stephanie says she expected his presence to prove her innocence, or at least to cast reasonable doubt.
 The prosecution saw it as proof that Hannah’s injuries had been inflicted in the few minutes after the workman saw the baby apparently normal and before the child’s mother arrived.

 Stephanie’s first trial ended in a hung jury, her second in a conviction.
 She turned down a number of plea bargains along the way because, she says, “I didn’t do anything.”
 Now her appeals have been rejected, her son is growing up without her, and her parents are paying off a second mortgage taken to pay legal fees.
-Stephanie’s husband and son have moved in with the Price family—John Olsa and his in-laws agree it gets tense, but they think it’s the best arrangement for Eamon, who thrives on the flow of uncles, aunts, and neighbors.
+Stephanie’s husband and son have moved in with the Price family—everyone agrees it gets tense, but they think it’s the best arrangement for Eamon, who thrives on the flow of uncles, aunts, and neighbors.